ajlopez/SimpleMessages/README.md

 - 0.0.1: Published
 - 0.0.2: Published
 - 0.0.3: Published.
-Refactored to use ObjectStream.
+Refactored to use ObjectStream
 - 0.0.4: Published.
+It uses ObjectStream 0.0.2
-It uses ObjectStream 0.0.2.
+- 0.0.5: Published.
+Engine range updated.
+It uses ObjectStream 0.0.3

 ## Contribution